 Salt and pepper to taste.

-Creamy goat cheese to serve, this is definitely optional but I love the tangy taste it add to the served soup
+Creamy goat cheese to serve, this is definitely optional but I love the tangy taste it add to the served soup, you can also choose to use sour cream in its place.

 How to make cherry tomato soup